What Does Your Cataract Assessment Involve?

 Accurate intraocular lens selection begins with accurate measurement of the eye.
 The practice is equipped with a Zeiss IOLMaster 700 and Pentacam for detailed biometry and corneal analysis — helping to optimise the choice of intraocular lens for each patient.

 Those measurements aren't only for choosing the lens.
-They're also valuable during the operation itself, integrating with the Zeiss Callisto Eye in the operating microscope to give Dr Hunt a precise heads-up display for accurate intraocular lens positioning.
+They're also valuable during the operation itself, integrating with the Zeiss Callisto Eye in the operating microscope to give A/Prof Hunt a precise heads-up display for accurate intraocular lens positioning.

 Planning Your Surgery